The Incredible Hulk (film): Pre-production

 Zak Penn, who wrote a draft of the first film in 1996, said the film would follow up Hulk, but stressed it would be more tonally similar to the TV show and Bruce Jones' run on the comic.
-He compared his script to Aliens, which was a very different film from Alien, but still in the same continuity.
+He compared his script to Aliens, which was very different from Alien, but still in the same continuity.
 He included two scenes from his 1996 script: Banner jumping from a helicopter to trigger a transformation, and realizing he is unable to have sex with Betty.
 After the studio rejected a treatment by another screenwriter in 2006, Penn wrote three drafts before departing in early 2007 to promote his film The Grand.
 Edward Norton began discussions to play Banner in April 2006, and arranged a deal that included him as both an actor and a writer, with a screenplay draft he was contractually obligated to turn in within a month.
-He did so, and continued to polish his draft as late as halfway through principal photography.
+He did so and continued to polish his draft as late as halfway through principal photography.
 In November 2006, a June 13, 2008, release date was set.
 Leterrier acknowledged the only remaining similarity between the two films was Bruce Banner hiding in South America, and that the film was a unique reboot, as generally audiences would have expected another forty-minute origin story.
 There were previous discussions to set the first act in Thailand.
 Leterrier felt audiences were left restless waiting for the character to arrive in Ang Lee's film.
 Feige commented, "we didn't want to tell the origin story again, because we thought people were so familiar with it, which is why we didn't tell that...
 One reason we made Incredible Hulk was to get Hulk into the [Marvel Cinematic Universe] canon."
 The end of the film occurs at Columbia University, and Leterrier was interested in naming it Empire State University, as a reference to Peter Parker, but was unable to since Sony Pictures controls the film rights of Spider-Man.